 It’s a known fact that moving to Amazon Web Services (AWS) can provide huge benefits in terms of agility, responsiveness, simplified operations, and improved innovation.
-But many pre-assume that migrating to the public cloud will lead to cost savings.
-In reality, AWS cost optimization is harder than you think as organizations need to implement management, governance, and automation.
+However, many pre-assume that migrating to the public cloud will lead to cost savings.
+In reality, AWS cost optimization is harder than you think, as organizations need to implement management, governance, and automation.
 Otherwise, you won’t even have the slightest idea until the bill actually hits you.

 Here are some commonly practiced strategies that can help you combat your ever-increasing cloud costs and achieve AWS Cost Optimization:

-If you’re not keeping track of your usage and are not completely aware of the capacity in use then you’re asking for big trouble.
+If you’re not keeping track of your usage and are not entirely aware of the capacity in use, then you’re asking for big trouble.
 In-depth research implies that people are not really aware of the proper benefits of RI utilization.
 RIs offer great deals & discounts, reducing costs by 30-60% and sometimes up to 75% in some cases.
 You have to know about the details of your usage so that you can take the full benefit of RI.

 A quick tip for aged, unpopular instance types though; they might be hard to sell as the volume on this market varies.